jp-ganis/JPS/README.md

 = JPS =
 ==============================================================================

-***AADDON FOR WORLD OF WARCRAFT***
+***A PLUA ADDON FOR WORLD OF WARCRAFT***

-This addon help you get the most out of your WoW experience.
+This addon in combination with enabled protected LUA will help you get the most out of your WoW experience.
 See commands below for a full list of available commands.

 ***Huge HUGE thanks to htordeux, nishikazuhiro, hax mcgee, pcmd